grokify/ringcentral-sdk-ruby/README.md

 ### API Requests

+#### Generic HTTP Requests

-Requests are made using the inclued Faraday client which you can retrieve by calling `rcsdk.client` or using it directly.
+Requests can be made directly using the included `Faraday` client which can be accessed via `rcsdk.client`.

 ```ruby
 client = rcsdk.client